thechrisoshow/Make-your-old-projects-fun-again-/one/01_slide.md

 !SLIDE bullets incremental
 # Except that the app was dog slow
-* This isn't premature optimisation - > 1min page load times
+* This isn't premature optimisation:> 1min page load times
 * with a user base of < 10
+* (To be fair, this was only on one page)
-* This is something that managers and users notice!
+* But this is something that managers and users notice!

 !SLIDE bullets incremental
 # These two problems are actually the same